-Strawberry Basil Cobbler is a Fantastic Alternative to Pie and a Much Easier Dessert to Make!
-With the Citrus Flavor of Lemon and Sweet Honey Biscuits, Traditional Cobblers will be Just a Thing of the Past.
+A Strawberry Basil Cobbler with Lemon Honey Biscuits is a Fantastic Alternative to Pie and a Much Easier Dessert to Make!

 I cannot begin to explain how excited I am about my strawberry basil cobbler!
 A recipe challenge I took on a whim for myself, to use the MANY strawberries stocked in the fridge before it all went bad.